ibm-cloud-docs/containers/cs_apps.md

 Depending on whether you created a lite or a standard cluster, different ways exist to make your app accessible from the internet.

 <dl>
-<dt><a href="#cs_apps_public_nodeport" target="_blank">Service of type NodePort</a> (lite and standard clusters)</dt>
+<dt><a href="#cs_apps_public_nodeport" target="_blank">NodePort service</a> (lite and standard clusters)</dt>
 <dd>Expose a public port on every worker node and use the public IP address of any worker node to publicly access your service in the cluster.
 The public IP address of the worker node is not permanent.
 When a worker node is removed or re-created, a new public IP address is assigned to the worker node.
-You can use the service of type NodePort for testing the public access for your app or when public access is needed for a short amount of time only.
-When you require a stable public IP address and more availability for your service endpoint, expose your app by using a service of type LoadBalancer or Ingress.</dd>
+You can use the NodePort service for testing the public access for your app or when public access is needed for a short amount of time only.
+When you require a stable public IP address and more availability for your service endpoint, expose your app by using a LoadBalancer service or Ingress.</dd>
-<dt><a href="#cs_apps_public_load_balancer" target="_blank">Service of type LoadBalancer</a> (standard clusters only)</dt>
+<dt><a href="#cs_apps_public_load_balancer" target="_blank">LoadBalancer service</a> (standard clusters only)</dt>
-<dd>Every standard cluster is provisioned with 4 portable public IP addresses that you can use to create an external TCP/ UDP load balancer for your app.
+<dd>Every standard cluster is provisioned with 4 portable public and 4 portable private IP addresses that you can use to create an external TCP/ UDP load balancer for your app.
 You can customize your load balancer by exposing any port that your app requires.
 The portable public IP address that is assigned to the load balancer is permanent and does not change when a worker node is re-created in the cluster.

 </br>
 If you need HTTP or HTTPS load balancing for your app and want to use one public route to expose multiple apps in your cluster as services, use the built-in Ingress support with {{site.data.keyword.containershort_notm}}.</dd>